github/secure_headers/upgrading-to-4-0.md

 config.cookies = OPT_OUT
 ```

+## script_src must be set

+Not setting a `script_src` value means your policy falls back to whatever `default_src` (also required) is set to.
+This can be very dangerous and indicates the policy is too loose.

+However, sometimes you really don't need a `script-src` e.g. API responses (`default-src 'none'`) so you can set `script_src: SecureHeaders::OPT_OUT` to work around this.

 ## Default Content Security Policy

 The default CSP has changed to be more universal without sacrificing too much security.